wp-plugins/wp-grins-ssl/readme.txt

 * Compressed files.

 = 1.1 =
-* Released 04 November 2009 by Ronalfy
+* 04 November 2009 by Ronalfy
 * Fixed bug where grins would show up in the comments panel.
 * Re-did the JavaScript to it's completely separate and only runs when necessary.
 * Added admin panel option to manual insert smilies on a page or a post.

 = 1.0 =
-* Released 25 October 2009 by Ronalfy
+* 25 October 2009 by Ronalfy
 * First release.
 Yay!

 == Frequently Asked Questions ==